 Measure the continuity between connector J5 (main circuit board) and the door lock connector.
+Is the wiring ok?

 Replace the wiring and repeat the diagnostic cycle to check for any further alarms.

 Replace the circuit board and repeat the diagnostic cycle to check for any further alarms.